iamthelabhras/javascript-showcase/README.md

 ## My Take On Tutorials / Avoiding Tutorial Hell / The IIAI Process

 *This is a bit long.
-Don't feel the need to read it unless you're really interested: this section is intended to help self-taught devs escape from 👹**TUTORIAL HELL**👹.
+Don't feel the need to read it unless you're really interested: this section is intended to help self-taught devs escape from 🔥**TUTORIAL HELL**🔥.
 Feel free to just dive right into the repo if you like!*

 Although online tutorials can be great for an *initial* intro to new JavaScript concepts, techniques, and design patterns, they suffer from real limitations.
 There are a variety of reasons for this (the perverse incentives of the so-called "attention economy", presenters' lack of pedagogical training, the perils of unconscious competence, the audience's highly varied skill levels, the cul-de-sac of silly & trivial use cases, etc.) but they all point to the same danger: a disconnected patchwork of JavaScript snippets that demonstrate your ability to **duplicate someone else's code** rather than create your own.